9 Ways to Make Money as an Artist

 There are websites which have artists from around the globe but many people still prefer the personal touch.

-8. Painting Store Windows
+8. Paint Store Windows

 One of my favorite times to window shop is during the Christmas season.
 In America, there are often painted window displays of Christmas scenes.
 I knew an artist who used to take her allocated vacation time from her office job to paint Christmas scenes on store windows.
 She thoroughly enjoyed it and made a tidy sum in the process.